 The Mediator Between The Head And The Hands Must Be The Heart

-A Tribe Essay on Translation, "Metropolis" and Heart Space
+An Essay on Translation, "Metropolis" and Heart Space

 Dieses Buch ist kein Gegenwartsbild.
 Dieses Buch ist kein Zukunftsbild.
 Dieses Buch spielt nirgendwo.
 Dieses Buch dient keiner Tendenz, keiner Klasse, keiner Partei.
 Dieses Buch ist ein Geschehen, das sich um eine Erkenntnis rankt: Mittler zwischen Hirn und Händen muß das Herz sein.